SidDark/friendlyfruit/README.rst

   for converting MakeHuman's TIFF images to PNG.
 You don't need this unless you are going to be creating your own MakeHuman models.

+* Downloadable scenes are compressed using the xz format (http://tukaani.org/xz/).
+You will need to download the supporting programs, xz and unxz, as well as the libraries.
+On Ubuntu and Debian you can get this software by installing the xz-utils package.

 Building
 --------